OctopusDeploy/docs/docs/octopus-cloud/index.md

 An Octopus account lets you manage your instances of Octopus Cloud.

 1. Enter your name.
-1. Provide your email address and Create a password.
-Please note, these credentials are for your Octopus Account and will also  These login be used to log into your Octopus instance through single sign-on.
+1. Provide your email address and create a password.
+Please note, these credentials are for your Octopus Account and you will use them to log into your Octopus instance through single sign-on.
 1. On the next screen you will need to verify your email address.
 1. Once verified, you will be logged into your Octopus Account!